ASU-Lim-Lab/Spike_mutation_tracker/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This repository contains scripts used to analyze and visualize mutations in the SARS-CoV-2 spike gene.
+This repository contains scripts used to analyze and visualize mutations in the SARS-CoV-2 spike gene. <br>

-Current efforts involve detection of SARS-CoV-2 spike mutations that enable mAb resistance.
+Current efforts involve detection of evolutionarily convergent SARS-CoV-2 spike mutations, mutations that enable mAb and antiviral resistance, and mutations that increase transmissibility of the disease.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-Scripts are compatable with Python 3.7 - Python 3.11, Pandas 1.5.1+, Biopython 1.79+, Streamlit 1.18.0+
+Scripts are compatable with Python 3.7 - Python 3.11, Pandas 1.5.1+, Biopython 1.79+, Streamlit 1.18.0+.
+  - Anaconda distribution package recommended for conda installations.
+  - Pip installation requires pip 19.3+.

 ### Prerequisites